IbnuJabir/rails-trello/README.md

 - **Drag-and-Drop Functionality**:

+  - used dnd kit @dnd-kit/core ( react-beautiful-dnd has been deprecated).
   - Smooth and intuitive movement of lists within a board to reorder priorities.
   - Shuffle and rearrange cards within a list to optimize task organization.
   - Seamless transfer of cards between lists with position persistence, ensuring data integrity and consistency.